tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Champion

+#### Plate of the Automaton

+Heavy armor

+While wearing this armor, you may enter into a trance that fulfills your need for sleep, but lets your body continue with some mindless repetitive task.
+You could, for example, ‘sleep’ while marching, or while patrolling for monsters, or while digging graves.
+You are vaguely aware of your surroundings while in a trace; you could even hold a conversation or fight a battle, but you’d be hampered throughout in the latter case.

+**Quirk:** Monotonous speech.

+---

 #### Robe of Preservation

 _Recharge 16+:_ This soft grey robe automatically activates when you are knocked unconscious.
 It teleports you to a safer location nearby – it might bring you out of the room in a dungeon, or drop you at the feet of the party cleric, or just stuff your unconscious body into a cupboard.
 The robe remains behind when you teleport, falling empty to the ground where you stood.

 **Quirk:** Heedless of danger.

+---

+#### Unrelenting

+You may drain and heal using Recoveries from your nearby allies on a two-for-one basis – one nearby ally loses two Recoveries, you get the healing benefit of one of them.
+The armor activates automatically when you go below 50 hit points.
+You get to pick who you drain – they don’t get to refuse, but can cut you off forever after being drained.
+If an ally cuts you off, you may never drain them with the armor again.

+**Quirk:** Callous.

+---

 ## Belt, Swordbelt, Kilt, Skirt, Girdle, Sash